 Interference, Obstruction, or Disruption

-Interference, obstruction, and disruption, includes behavior that interferes with, obstructs, or disrupts any normal College activity such as teaching, recreation, meetings, public events, disciplinary proceedings, the freedom of expression, and movement of students or other members of the College community and their guests.
+Interference, obstruction, and disruption, include behavior that interferes with, obstructs, or disrupts any normal College activity such as teaching, recreation, meetings, public events, disciplinary proceedings, the freedom of expression, and movement of students or other members of the College community and their guests.

 Participation in activities that threaten the safety of the College community and/or infringes on the rights of its members is prohibited.